Retranslation: Well-known retranslations

 The first translation by H.M.
 Parshley in 1953 of Simone de Beauvoir's 1949 book The Second Sex (Le Deuxième Sexe), has been much criticised.
-A new translation by Constance Borde and Sheila Malovany-Chevalier appeared in 2009 and was felt by many critics to be a more accurate representation of de Beauvoir's text.
+A new translation by Constance Borde and Sheila Malovany-Chevalier appeared in 2009 and many critics felt it was a more accurate representation of de Beauvoir's text.
 As some commentators have pointed out, however, when a translation has been enormously influential it can be hard to argue that it is somehow a failure.

 Many classic Russian novels have been translated a number of times; in recent years Richard Pevear and Larissa Volokhonsky have produced well-received retranslations of works including Dostoevsky's The Brothers Karamazov and The Idiot, and Leo Tolstoy's War and Peace and Anna Karenina.
 Translations of Russian novels are often compared to early influential, but widely criticised, versions by Constance Garnett.

 A new translation of Grimm's Fairy Tales appeared in 2014, entitled The Original Folk and Fairy Tales of the Brothers Grimm and published by Princeton University Press.
 The editor and translator was Jack Zipes, who included all 156 stories from the first editions of 1812 and 1915, many of which were omitted from later editions and translations because of their disturbing subject matter.
 The new translation revealed the extent to which previous translations had been censored, or based on censored source texts.

 Retranslations in other media

 The 2008 Swedish film Let the Right One In (Låt den rätte komma in) was released on DVD in the United States with subtitles different from those seen in movie theaters.
 This led to a number of complaints and the theatrical subtitles were restored to later issues of the DVD.

-Timur Bekmambetov's 2004 film Night Watch was shown in cinemas with specially designed subtitles which blended with the action.
+Timur Bekmambetov's 2004 film Night Watch appeared in cinemas with specially designed subtitles that blended with the action.
 When the film was released on DVD, some viewers were disappointed to find that these subtitles had been replaced with more conventionally formatted subtitles.

 The subtitler Lenny Borger has resubtitled a number of French classics for Rialto Pictures, including La grande illusion, Rififi and Children of Paradise.
 Speaking about Children of Paradise, Borger said that "it's like what they say about translations of great literature- every new generation should have a new translation."